nienbo/cache-buildkite-plugin/README.md

 directories by cache keys.
 For example, use the checksum of a `.resolved` or `.lock` file to restore/save built dependencies between independent builds, not just jobs.

-With tarball or rsync, if source folder has changes, this will not fail your build, instead will surpress and continue.
+With tarball or rsync, if source folder has changes, this will not fail your build, instead will surpress, notify and continue.

-For S3, Instead of sync millions of files, I just tarball before S3 operation then copy to s3.
-This will reduce both time and cost on AWS.
+For S3, Instead of sync thousands of files, It just creates a tarball before S3 operation then copy this tarball to s3 at one time.
+This will reduce both time and cost on AWS billing.

 Plus, In addition to tarball & rsync, we also do not re-create another tarball for same cache key if its already exists.